A version of this story was first published in January 2019.

-Free-agency season -- the "Hot Stove," if you will -- is about to begin, and it can be a dangerous game to play.
+Free-agency season -- the "Hot Stove," if you will -- can be a dangerous game to play.
 Sure, that free-agent player looks shiny and enticing on the shelf, like he's the perfect fit for what ails your team, but remember: Every car starts losing value the minute you drive it off the lot.

 No deal is truly a disaster, of course: Even the worst "busts" provide value for a team.
 But we'd all do some things differently if we had a chance to do them over again.
 With that in mind, we look at the most regrettable free-agent decision ever for each MLB team.
 Every franchise has some regrets.
 These ones still haunt fans of these teams today.
 Some of these are big deals gone wrong, while others are a different kind of regret, where a team let a star walk away only to watch him continue his dominance elsewhere.

 Blue Jays: B.J.
 Ryan, five years, $47 million, 2005